Bedrock is all about ‘Your daily guide to personal growth’, How did becoming a mother grow you personally?

 Do you have any special family rituals or habits?

-The bed ritual is one of our favorites.
+The bed ritual is one of our favourites.
 We then love to take a bath together every once in a while.
 We drink coffee together (Ella loves her babyccino’s) and sometimes we go out for dinner just the 3 of us.

 What do you recognize from yourself and your husband in Ella?